ABOUT THIS PHOTO

 Artist Frances Brand (1901-1990) spent the last years of her life in Charlottesville, dedicated to working on her amazing “Gallery of Firsts,” a unique collection of 150 individual portraits (donated to our Archive by her family) of men and women and even some children, black and white, rich and poor, all of whom Brand recognized as being heroes in some way: helping to bring progressive change at last to the Old South.
 Our hope is to create a new museum experience to exhibit all the Brand paintings and celebrate her magnificent and important work.
-Like Walk Whitman with his poetry in the 19th century, or photographers with their cameras during the Great Depression, Frances Brand powerfully captured with her art a pivotal moment of time in the American story.
+Like Walt Whitman with his poetry in the 19th century, or photographers with their cameras during the Great Depression, Frances Brand powerfully captured with her art a pivotal moment of time in the American story.
 Her Collection is a national treasure.
 We are currently seeking title sponsorship to help make this dream a reality.
 Please do what you can.
 In this photo, Brand (right) stands before some of her paintings and with some of the subjects whom she celebrated in her work, including Charlottesville Civil Rights leaders Eugene and Lorraine Williams (left).

 The Old Jail Working Group

 In collaboration with Albemarle County and Preservation Piedmont, the Albemarle Charlottesville Historical Society coordinated a series of conversations beginning in the fall of 2018 with scholars, historians, archaeologists and members of the business community, to explore future options for the historic “Old Jail” in Court Square.
 The earliest part of the building dates to 1876, and the jail was in active use by the County until 1974.
 Though there has been a proposal in the past to convert the building to a museum of some kind, other possible options are worth considering as part of a larger community conversation.
 We are honored to be working with our partners to help facilitate this process and look forward to exploring future possibilities with the City and County.